Rosalind Park Poppet Head tower is closed as the City undertakes major repairs to the structure.

 A condition assessment of the existing structure was conducted in late 2022 to inform the need for works to protect the tower.
 A further inspection identified some corroded (rusted) sections of the Poppet Head which are impacting the safety of the stairwell structure.
 We need to fix or replace these sections of steel to make the Poppet Head safe to access.

-In early 2024 engineers discovered significant rust issues on the upper levels of the poppet head tower stairs.
+In early 2024 engineers discovered significant rust issues on the upper levels of the Poppet Head tower stairs.
 These upper levels have been closed to the general public to keep everyone safe.

-We also need to clean and paint the structure to ensure its condition is maintained for generations to come.
-We are working through the best way to do this work both to reduce impact to the public through closures, and to ensure value for money.
+We are working through the best way to do this work to ensure best value for money.

 The works are complicated due to the location of the Poppet Head tower on the top of a hill within a heritage precinct, surrounded by formal gardens and trees and the potential need to scaffold the structure.